faranazadi/faranazadi/README.md

 - 👋 Hi, I’m @faranazadi
 - 👀 I’m interested in all things infrastructure and automation.
-- 🌱 I’m currently using/learning PowerShell, Bash, Terraform, Ansible and Python.
+- 🌱 I’m currently using and learning a combination of: PowerShell, Terraform, Ansible, Python, Docker and Bash.
 <!--- - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ... --->